prof18/Secure-QR-Reader/store_assets/store_desc_eng.md

 # Long desc

-Don't install spyware on your phone!

-This QR reader does not require sneaky, strange and useless permissions just for the sake of stealing your data.
-There aren't ads, trackers of any sort and what do you scan remains on your phone.
-The only requested permission is for the camera.

-Scan and be safe!

-The app is open source, you can inspect to code: https://github.com/prof18/Secure-QR-Reader
+Protect your privacy with a trustworthy QR reader!

+Say goodbye to sneaky spyware that invades your phone and steals your data.
+This QR reader is designed with your security in mind, so you can scan with confidence.
+Unlike other apps, it doesn't require strange and unnecessary permissions or bombard you with ads and trackers.
+Your privacy is respected, and what you scan stays on your phone.

+Rest assured, the only permission requested is for your camera, ensuring a seamless scanning experience.
+Additionally, the app is open source, allowing you to inspect the code for added transparency and peace of mind.

+Stay secure and scan worry-free with this QR reader!

+Discover the open source code here: https://github.com/prof18/Secure-QR-Reader